-In January 2010, Mr. Mendels was granted an option to purchase 812,721 shares at an exercise price equal to the then-current fair market value of \$0.66 per share, and awarded 406,361 shares of restricted stock at a purchase price equal to the then-current fair market value of \$0.66 per share.
-These equity awards each vest over three years, with 25% vesting on the first anniversary of the vesting start date, which is a date fixed by our board of directors when making equity awards, and the remainder vesting in 24 equal monthly installments thereafter.
-In May 2010, Mr. Mendels was granted an option to purchase 182,862 shares at an exercise price equal to the then-current fair market value of \$3.58 per share, to vest in full if we met the financial objectives set forth in our operating plan for 2010.
-Since these objectives were not met during the prescribed term, the option did not vest and was terminated in accordance with its terms.
-These three equity awards were granted in connection with his appointment as our President and Chief Operating Officer and were the result of a negotiation between Mr. Mendels, our Chief Executive Officer and our board of directors.
+In March 2011, Mr. Menard was granted an option to purchase 568,405 shares at an exercise price equal to the then-current fair market value of \$3.15 per share.
+This award was granted in connection with his appointment as our Chief Financial Officer and was the result of a negotiation between Mr. Menard, our Chief Executive Officer and our board of directors.
+In May 2011, Mr. Feinberg was granted two options to purchase 100,000 shares, each at an exercise price equal to the then-current fair market value of \$3.15 per share.
+One award was granted in recognition of Mr. Feinberg's service to our company and the second award was granted in connection with his promotion to our Chief Legal Officer.
+In May 2011, Mr. Godin was granted two options to purchase 100,000 shares, each at an exercise price equal to the then-current fair market value of \$3.15 per share.
+One award was granted in recognition of Mr. Godin's service to our company and the second award was granted in connection with his promotion to our Chief People Officer.
+The options granted to Messrs.
+Menard, Feinberg and Godin in 2011 each vest over four years, with 25% vesting on the first anniversary of the vesting start date, which is a date fixed by our board of directors when making equity awards, and the remainder vesting in 36 equal installments thereafter.

+In March 2011, Mr. Mendels was granted an option to purchase 91,000 shares at an exercise price equal to the then-current fair market value of \$3.15 per share, to vest in full if our company meets the financial objectives set forth in our operating plan for 2011.
+Before March 31, 2012 our board of directors will make a determination as to whether these objectives were met, and therefore whether the option will vest in full.